CW114 Sipaliwini Cory - Hoplisoma sipaliwini

 Feeding:

-CW114 Sipaliwini Corys are omnivorous bottom-foragers and should be fed directly.
-Offer fine sinking catfish pellets, small bottom-feeder tablets, micro granules and soft sinking foods as the staple diet.
-Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae, bloodworm, tubifex and finely chopped worms.
-Fishkeeper lists sinking catfish pellets and frozen foods such as mosquito larvae and brineshrimp as suitable foods for this species.
+CW114 Sipaliwini Corys are omnivorous bottom feeders and need a varied sinking diet.
+Offer quality sinking catfish pellets, soft granules, bottom-feeder tablets and small wafers as the staple diet.
+Supplement with frozen or live foods such as bloodworm, daphnia, cyclops, brineshrimp, tubifex and mosquito larvae.

 Behaviour in the Aquarium: